-A designated beneficiary is the person who will inherit the balance of an account, a life insurance payout or an annuity.
+A designated beneficiary is the person who will inherit the balance of an account, a life insurance payout, or an annuity.

-Beneficiary designations ensure that life insurance payouts, account balance and annuities are inherited by the people of your choosing.
+Beneficiary designations ensure that life insurance payouts, account balance, and annuities are inherited by the people of your choosing.
 You may name multiple beneficiaries if you wish as well as multiple secondary beneficiaries.

 8. List of Important Documents

 Make sure that your family members can find your estate planning documents and other important documents they will need to settle your affairs.
-Creating a list of these documents and their locations will make it easier for loved ones to carry out your last wishes.
+Creating a list of these documents and their locations will make it easier for loved ones to carry out their last wishes.

 - Important documents include: